davitomix/balance-ctrl-api/README.md

 - Authentication via JWT Tokens restricting access to mutable data operations (create, update, destroy).
 - Any user can get access to data from the endpoints either balances or operations.
 - Only a logged in user can perform operations to their own operations (create, update, destroy).
-- Only an admin user cna perform operations to the balances, that are shared between all the users (create, update, destroy).
+- Only an admin user can perform operations to the balances, that are shared between all the users (create, update, destroy).

 There are 3 type of object models on this API:

 - Users.
 It can be an admin or a normal user.
 - Balances.
-This field perfomrms like a categories switcher, in this case balances.
+This field is like a categories switcher, in this case balances.
 - Operations.
 Each incoming or expense registered by a user.

 Access permissions: